- Diversity, Equity, and Inclusion

 - Explore CS Research

-Learn more about funded undergraduate research opportunities in the Computer Science Undergraduate Research Program (CSURP).
+Learn more about funded undergraduate research opportunities in the Cornell Bowers CIS Undergraduate Research Experience (BURE).

 Undergraduate research often takes place under the auspices of course CS 4999 (Independent Study).
 In this context, the student works one-on-one with the professor or with the professor's research group on some problem of mutual interest.